Intransitive Verbs

 3.

-Fill the blanks based on information from the lesson.
-(There is one extra option.)
+Fill the blanks based on content of the lesson.
+(There are two extra options.)

 to express a complete meaning.